SummerSunny-bit/SED-computing-pipeline-for-GADGET-4-Osaka-simulated-galaxies/README.md

 - (SDSS) broadband photometry

 The primary pipeline implementaion is provided in the notebook "SEDComputing_Main_Pipeline.v1.ipynb".
-The repository further includes supporting documentation and manuels, including "GADGET-4 Osaka Manuel" and the author's own documentation, "SED Computing Pipeline for Simulated Galaxies - Technical Documentation", which describes the pipeline architecture, implementation details, scientific assumptions, and usage of the included code.
+The repository further includes supporting documentation and manuels, including "GADGET-4 Osaka Manuel" and the author's own documentation, "Technical Documentation", which describes the pipeline architecture, implementation details, scientific assumptions, and usage of the included code.

 # Pipeline Structure